Motion to Suppress Evidence Based on Illegal Search

-Although the following example comes from a another state, issues involving violations of constitutional rights based upon searches for drugs by police dogs arise regularly in Michigan courts on both felony and misdemeanor drug charges.
+Although the following example comes from another state, issues involving violations of constitutional rights based upon searches for drugs by police dogs regularly arise in Michigan courts on both felony and misdemeanor drug charges.
 The top criminal defense attorneys handling criminal charges in Michigan stay abreast of the latest rulings on constitutional rights so that their clients receive the highest level of protection from prosecutors and judges.

 There is no hearing date scheduled as of yet.